 Add To Favorites

 In W. Durham, North Carolina, from the late 1800s to the early 1900s, some houses displayed Do Not Disturb signs advising that a third shift mill worker slept there during the day.
 In most hotels today, Do Not Disturb signs are still used to give travelers extra time in their rooms with no interruptions.
-Here is one way to create a personalized sign your dad can hang on his door.
+Here is one way to create a personalized sign for dad to hang on his door.

 To make a sign that hangs from a doorknob, use Crayola® Scissors to cut a file folder in half.
 Cut a short slit in the top exactly in the middle.
 With Crayola Erasable Colored Pencils, trace a circle below the slit, using the bottom of a plastic cup as a pattern.
 Cut out the circle.